CircleCI Breach Cybersecurity Incident Hunting Guide

 By CircleCI recommendation, you should rotate all these secrets.

 As the investigation is ongoing, the details shared by the CircleCI security team are incomplete.
-To be on the safe side, we recommend looking for unauthorized suspicious activity in the CircleCI audit logs that could indicate an active attacker with access to CircleCI management console.
+To be on the safe side, we recommend looking for unauthorized suspicious activity in the CircleCI audit logs that could indicate active attackers, or bad actors with access to the CircleCI management console.

 Logs to use

-CircleCI’s audit logs provides information about actions taken, by which actor, on which target, and at what time. for example:
+CircleCI’s audit logs provide information about actions taken, by which actor, on which target, and at what time. for example:

 • action: The action taken that created the event.
 The format is ASCII lowercase words, separated by dots, with the entity acted upon first and the action taken last.
 In some cases, entities are nested, for example, workflow.job.start.